Skip to main content

 Online Master of Science in Computer Science

-Learn the foundations of programming and the advanced skills needed to become an agile software engineer with Merrimack’s online M.S. in Computer Science (MSCS) — no experience or technical background required.
+Master the foundations of programming and gain advanced skills in artificial intelligence (AI) or software engineering with Merrimack’s online M.S. in Computer Science (MSCS) — no experience or technical background is required.

-If you have an aptitude for math and an interest in programming, Merrimack’s flexible bridge program can be a perfect fit.
+If you have an aptitude for math, an interest in programming and an eagerness to learn, Merrimack’s flexible bridge program can be a perfect fit.

 Quick facts:

-Learn more about Merrimack’s online Master of Science in Computer Science.
+Learn more about Merrimack’s M.S. in Computer Science.

 By submitting this form, I agree to be contacted via email, phone, or text to learn more about the programs at Merrimack College.